 See a doctor

-If you’re sick, seeing a doctor can help you feel better faster and prevent a more serious infection.
+If you’re sick, seeing a doctor can help you feel better faster.
 Here are different care options for when you’re feeling under the weather:

 - Request a telehealth visit for: